Portsmouth Hispanic Society Meeting Schedule

 Fiesta de Navidad - the society's Christmas Bash!

-Full details about the society's Christmas Party will be available soon.
+Full details about the society's Christmas Party will be posted in the near future.

 Delivered via Zoom, 7pm